Russian occupations of Beirut: End of Ali Bey's revolt

 Following the Russians' departure, the Ottomans ceded Beirut to Yusuf Shihab's Mount Lebanon Emirate.
 Shihab, in turn, charged Ahmed Bey Jazzar, who had previously served under Ali Bey, with the town's defence.
 While in Acre and with his allies bombarding Beirut, Ali received his envoy Yaqub.
 He came aboard a Russian frigate carrying gifts and a friendly message from Catherine in which she assured him of her commitment to Russia's alliance with the Egyptian ruler.
 Ali, however, was dissatisfied with the mere gesture and sought Russian military assistance in the form of infantry, artillery and naval support to reconquer Egypt from Abu al-Dhahab.
 He sent a new envoy with this message to Orlov.
 According to the historian Édouard Lockroy, he may have also offered the Russians control of the Christian holy sites in Jerusalem.

 Orlov responded by telling Ali that he was bounded by the truce with the Porte.
 He pledged a small force of Russian officers and artillery, and promised to give Ali all the assistance he needed as soon as circumstances permitted.
-During the summer, Ali and Zahir's forces laid siege to the city of Jaffa.
+During the summer, Ali and Daher's forces laid siege to the city of Jaffa.
 The siege was joined in September by a Russian transport ship which landed artillery pieces near the city.
 The ship left a month later, carrying a renewed plea to Orlov.
 Another Russian naval detachment, commanded by Lieutenant Panaiotti Alexiano, arrived at Jaffa in November, again joining the bombardment and informing Ali of Orlov's plan to commission a large fleet for his cause.
 Alexiano's squadron consisted of the frigate Sv.
 Pavel and a number of polaccas, and had earlier destroyed two Barbary ships off Damietta and captured some smaller vessels.

 Planted rumours of insubordination in Abu al-Dhahab's camp and growing dissent in Egypt had caught Ali's attention.
 He grew impatient and, in April 1773, he set out for Egypt at the head of a small force, despite being assured a month earlier that Russian assistance would arrive soon.
 Ali's force was defeated by his rival's army near Cairo.
 He was taken prisoner and died a few days later, likely by poisoning.
 Jazzar, meanwhile, had fortified Beirut and chose to act independently of Shihab, declaring that he would recognise only the Sultan's authority over the town.
 Orlov's promised squadron, commanded by Captain Mikhail Gavrilovich Kozhukhov, reached Acre in June.
-Hearing of Ali's death, Kozhukhov agreed to a "treaty of friendship" with Zahir.
+Hearing of Ali's death, Kozhukhov agreed to a "treaty of friendship" with Daher.